peterprescott/agent-based-modelling/README.md

 }
 ```
 At the moment all you have is agents interacting with the environment, and the rendering is rather glitchy as I haven't worked out how to use D3.js very well.
+Also instead of being read in from a given CSV file the environment is currently randomly generated.
 But if anyone wants to develop it, they are free to [clone the repository and do so!](https://github.com/peterprescott/js-agent-modelling).

 <a name="theory"></a>
 ## History & Theory